castai/terraform-provider-castai/examples/eks_cluster_webshop/README.md

 -no body in request-%
 ```

-# Allowing access to cluster other users (assume role)
+# Allowing access to cluster for other users (assume role)

 By default, full access to AWS EKS cluster is granted to a IAM user that created given cluster.
 If you want to add a new IAM user/role
 you need to edit [AWS auth-config map](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).
 This example contains simple path for